center-for-threat-informed-defense/attack_to_veris/docs/use-cases.md

 # Use Cases

-The VERIS mappings to MITRE ATT&CK enables the following essential capabilities:
+The VERIS mappings to MITRE ATT&CK enable the following essential capabilities:
 1. Expanded vocabulary for describing adversary behaviors in an incident.
 VERIS users can leverage ATT&CK’s full range of TTPs when describing adversary activities during a security event.
 (IR, CISO)
 2. Enhanced analysis of historical incident information.
 Collecting and analyzing incident information with more granular descriptions of adversary behaviors using ATT&CK enable analysts and senior leaders to align policies/controls/governance to defend against adversary behaviors.
 (CISO, CTI)
 3. Streamlined integration of incident reports into security operations.
 Using ATT&CK to describe adversary behaviors in an incident enables security operations teams that already use ATT&CK to easily leverage incident information to inform operations.
 (SOC)